 Tua Tagovailoa‘s walk-off touchdown pass in Alabama’s 26-23 overtime win over Georgia in the 2018 College Football Playoff Championship Game was unforgettable.
 Auburn’s “Kick-Six” win over Alabama in the 2013 Iron Bowl will go down as an NCAA great.
 Boston College quarterback Doug Flutie‘s game-winning hail mary versus Miami in the 1984 Orange Bowl will forever be etched in fans’ minds, too.

-But maybe no game in college football history was as anticipated, and exceeded all expectations, than the 2006 Rose Bowl game between the USC Trojans and the University of Texas Longhorns in Pasadena, California that served as the BCS National Championship Game.
+And yet, maybe no game in college football history was as anticipated, and exceeded all expectations, as the 2006 Rose Bowl game between the USC Trojans and the University of Texas Longhorns in Pasadena, California that served as the BCS National Championship Game.

 USC and Texas Rosters